How do I start using my Federal VA Educational benefits at Palomar College?

 |FAILURE TO NOTIFY THE VETERANS OFFICE OF DROPPED COURSES MAY RESULT IN AN OVERPAYMENT AND A DEBT TO THE VA.|

 The Veterans Office strives to process all certification requests in under two weeks during peak time periods.
 Once your certification has been sent electronically to the VA, it depends on their processing times.
-You may call the VA @ 88-442-4551 for a processing time estimate.
+You may call the VA at 88-442-4551 for a processing time estimate.

 FEDERAL LAW REQUIRES Veteran to submit OFFICIAL SEALED transcripts from all schools, colleges, training institutes, and technical schools attended to the Palomar College Records Office.
 This includes all training and education received before entering active duty, as well as any received during service and after discharge, even if VA benefits were utilized for attending the course or program.
 Military transcripts (JST or CCAF and USAFI tests) are also required.